Jump to

 9. Online Tutoring

-There are a number of virtual education institutions champing at the bit for bright, inspired online tutors.
-Learning opportunities are vast, thanks to the internet.
 So hiring a tutor to help navigate a student’s subject of choice is a huge help, and a great way to increase student productivity because teachers are available on-demand.

 Tutors work with students of varying abilities and ages from grade school to college level and are very useful for those preparing for tests.

 English tutors for foreign countries are also in great demand, and websites like VIPKID are a valuable resource for both students and teachers seeking opportunities.
-Most online tutoring platforms, like VIPKID, allow you to make your own schedule and be your own boss.

 10. Recruiting

-For those who have a knack for realizing talent, another fruitful home endeavor is a headhunter or recruiter.
 Employers can be bombarded with applicants, some of whom may be extremely qualified amongst a cornfield of people who aren’t, so it can be like trying to find a needle in a haystack.
-That’s where you come in.

 Some companies are large enough that they need constant fulfillment of roles, others may seek independent contractors regularly, which makes you a valuable asset in the business.

-Companies need recruiters in a variety of fields from technical sales to health solutions.
-The possibilities are endless.
 Your ability to source talent can have a major impact on a company, which can be very rewarding.

 Be Your Own Boss